tomasf18/CBD-practical/Lab1/README.md

 In both exercises, I trasfered all the data from the .txt and .csv files to the redis database.
 Then, the only thing I had to do was to search on the database keys those which had as a substring the input provided by the user.
-The only thing a little more complex was the lambda function I had to create on the ex b), so that I could compare all the results using the number of registries.
+The only thing a little more complex was the lambda expression I had to create on the ex b), so that I could compare all the results using the number of registries.